buildvoc/PIC2BIM/README.md

 - Import the provided database file into PIC2BIM
 - Open bld_fts_buildingpart database table and import the data dump of that table

+## Photos4all

+Unzip the provided photos4all folder in storage/app/public directory

 ## Installation Guide
 Follow these steps to set up PIC2BIM locally: